 Inclusive play equipment products are wide and varied and are designed to be enjoyed by all.
 The equipment is designed specifically with access in mind.
 Good design of the areas in which this kit sits is also just as important.
 Access on and off the equipment with link paths allows use in all weathers for all users regardless of their individual needs.
 For example a pathway benefits an able-bodied child, a parent/carer pushing a pram as well as a disabled child/adult using a wheelchair.
 Pathways are stable and sound underfoot and can complement and add value to play areas through the use of colour and shape.
 Many differing materials can be used where pathways are linked to individual safety zones for the apparatus.
 Wet pour rubber offers a fine smooth surface which lends itself to varied colours and intricate graphics whilst offering great fall absorption and length of life.
 Rubber mulch has a more rustic appearance, whilst larger strips of rubber offer a natural feel with great grip, working well over mounds, within woodland spaces and areas that are replicating a more softer natural feel.

-Morti Sport & Play are often asked what types of equipment are available.
+Morti Sport & Play are often asked what types of equipment are available, we look at the options available to schools and councils with children/adults with learning difficulties who have special educational needs.
 The options are wide and varied and can be tailored to individual needs.
 Below we have detailed some of our most popular pieces of kit to show how the less able can play, together with those more able bodied, in one inclusive space.

 Inclusive equipment options

 Wheelchair accessible seesaw

 The Importance and demand for Inclusive Play

 Inclusive equipment is very important allowing children of all ages to experience playing together without segregation.
 Our designs place great emphasis on play being centred around mixing exciting pieces of equipment that challenge all, regardless of ability.